 I love kale.
 I know I’m somewhat in the minority on this one, though, so I get creative with how I use it so others in my family will eat it, too.

 Yes.
 Kids.
-Liked.
+Devoured.
 Green.
 Vegetables.
 Go figure.

-Baked Kale Chips
+How to Make Crispy Baked Kale Chips

 This is not at all an exact science.
 My salad spinner comes in handy at this point where I can spin them pretty dry, as you don’t want to bake them when wet.

-Once your kale is dry, place it into a bowl and drizzle the olive oil over it.
+Once your kale is dry, place it into a bowl and drizzle the salt and olive oil over it.
 Use your fingers to “toss” the kale to ensure that all the leaves are equally coated with the olive oil.
 This is what helps to get them really crispy.

 Crunch crunch yum!